markushilding1/IV1201_Project/firebase/README.md

 https://console.firebase.google.com/project/iv1201-g7/overview

 ## Dev Environment Setup
 The following sections explains how to install firebase tools on your system and how to serve the rest api locally.
+It is required that npm and node is already installed on the system.

 ### Installing Firebase CLI
 ```shell